maxwellmunro/Asteroids/README.md

 - rand

 ## Controls
-WAD/arrow keys to move, space to shoot.
+WAD/arrow keys to move, space to shoot, p to pause.

 ## Features